nrstott/bogart/README.md

 one time only.

 Promises are not EventEmitters.
 Many times when describing promises, other coder's ask why not just use an EventEmitter.
-Promises have a different contarct.
+Promises have a different contract.
 The fact that promises are resolved or rejected only one time is powerful.
 EventEmitters have their place; however, they do not take the place of Promises and Promises do not take the place of EventEmitters.